 (b) each other person entitled to notice of the hearing under this Act.

-(2) If a person, including a party, to whom notice has been given in accordance with the DRD Rules fails to attend, the hearing may be held in the absence of that person.
+(2) If a person, including a party, to whom notice has been given in accordance with the arbitration rules fails to attend, the hearing may be held in the absence of that person.

 (3) The failure of a party to attend a hearing of a proceeding does not affect the validity of any decision made in relation to the proceeding.

 [Section 200 inserted by No. 42 of 2004 s.
-130.]
+130; amended by No. 31 of 2011 s.
+76.]

 201. Experts, use of by arbitrators